Skip to content

 What is the correct traveling angle for vertical?

-Vertical-up welding needs a small traveling angle of 0-15° (below horizontal) to keep a smaller arc, control the puddle easier, and melt the base metal deeper.
+Vertical-up welding needs a small traveling angle of 0-15° (below horizontal) to keep the arc small, control the puddle easier, and melt the base metal deeper.
 Vertical-down requires a greater angle of 15-20° so that the arc can push back and hold the puddle in place.
-If your welding process creates slag, you use an even larger angle (20-30°) to keep it from dripping.
+If your process creates slag, you use an even larger angle (20-30°) to keep it from dripping.

 The working angle is the same as in the flat position, 90° for butt joints, 45° for tee joints, and so on.